somegithubuser245/cryptocurrency-tracker/README.md

 The application will be available at http://localhost:5173

-You should see logs from both frontend and backend containers at startup.
+You should see logs from frontend, backend and redis containers at startup.

 ### Local Development Setup